The Schwarzian from gauge theories: Final remarks

 \section{Final remarks}

 Holographic low-temperature expansions were recovered from the free energy of four dimensional maximally supersymmetric Yang-Mills theory.
-The analytic part of the free energy associated to the infrared effective theory,~\eqref{eq:FslTotal} was computed.
+The analytic part of the free energy associated to the infrared effective theory,~\eqref{eq:FslTotal}, was computed.
 Assuming supergravity predictions are correctly capturing strong-coupling results in field theory, and in virtue of analyticity, the computed infrared free energy is bound to encode the Gibbons-Hawking free energy of the dual gravitational solutions even well beyond their BPS locus.
-The formula was tested at leading and next-to-leading order in the low-temperature expansion.
-Up to such order the infrared free energy was shown to reproduce the long awaited Schwarzian contributions with a small mass gap~$M$ scaling as a negative power of the energy scale~$\Lambda\,$.
+The formula allows to identify limits to the continuum (of $\mathcal{N}=4$ SYM) where Schwarzian contributions with a small mass gap~$M$ scaling with a negative power of~$\Lambda\,$ emerges.
+The value of the gap was fixed by identifying chemical potentials and thermodynamic charges of the infrared theory and the gravitational solution.

-These low-temperature expansions, and in particular their Schwarzian vicinities, localize around complexified values of chemical potentials where supersymmetric cancellations happen and the physical partition function reduces to a superconformal index~$\mathcal{I}_1\,$.
-If~$\mathcal{I}_1$ counts states preserving four supercharges, then the corresponding Schwarzian contribution is protected against corrections in~$g_{YM}^2 N\,$.
-If these low-temperature expansions are appropriately directed accross the complexified space of chemical potentials~\footnote{By this we mean that the derivatives with respect to~$\alpha$, at~$\alpha=\frac{1}{2}\,$, equal traces over the Hilbert space that receive contributions only from certain supersymmetric states.
-For examples, this would correspond to the constraint~$\gamma=1$ in~\eqref{eq:PhiVsGamma}.} then all of its terms, not just the Schwarzian contribution can be exactly computed using another superconformal index,~$\mathcal{I}_2\,\neq \mathcal{I}_1\,$.
-The new index $\mathcal{I}_2$ counts states preserving only two supercharges out of the four ones preserved by the states counted by~$\mathcal{I}_1\,$.
+These low-temperature expansions localize around complexified values of chemical potentials at which supersymmetric cancellations happen and the physical partition function reduces to a superconformal index~$\mathcal{I}\,$.

+If the index~$\mathcal{I}$ counts states preserving four supercharges (i.e $\frac{1}{8}$-BPS states), then the corresponding Schwarzian deformation is protected against corrections in~$g_{YM}^2 N\,$. {In that case, the index $\mathcal{I}$ can be understood as a 1/16 BPS index, e.g. the index $\mathcal{I}_1$ defined in~\eqref{eq:TraceIndex4m} upon imposition of a second BPS constraints~\eqref{eq:EnhancementSUSY}.} In that case,~$\mathcal{I}$ is the 1/8 BPS index defined in equation~\eqref{eq:TraceIndex4m2p}.
+If the higher small-temperature deformations on top of this index happen to be appropriately directed along the complexified space of chemical potentials~\footnote{By this we mean that the derivatives with respect to~$\alpha\,$, at~$\alpha=\frac{1}{2}\,$, equal traces over the Hilbert space that receive contributions only from certain supersymmetric states.
+For examples, this would correspond to the constraint~$\gamma=1$ in~\eqref{eq:PhiVsGamma}.} then all of its terms, not just the Schwarzian contribution are exactly computed by another 1/16 superconformal index,~$\mathcal{I}_2\,\neq \mathcal{I}\,$ and $\mathcal{I}_2\neq \mathcal{I}_1\,$.
+In an abstract sense the 1/8 BPS index $\mathcal{I}$ is at the \emph{intersection} between the 1/16 BPS indices $\mathcal{I}_1$ and $\mathcal{I}_2\,$.